Compulsory purchase laws in Scotland: Acquisition of Land (Authorisation Procedure) (Scotland) Act 1947

-The Acquisition of Land (Authorisation Procedure) (Scotland) Act 1947 (c.
-42) is the main statute currently dealing with the procedural provisions of the Compulsory Purchase Order process.
+The Acquisition of Land (Authorisation Procedure) (Scotland) Act 1947 (10 & 11 Geo.
+6. c.
+42) is the main statute currently dealing with the procedural provisions of the compulsory purchase order process.

-The 1947 Act lays out the processes that must be followed for compulsory purchases authorised by other statutes, including the 1845 Act.
+The 1947 act lays out the processes that must be followed for compulsory purchases authorised by other statutes, including the 1845 act.
 A range of other statutes empower public bodies such as the Scottish Government, the United Kingdom government and its agencies, and local authorities in Scotland.

 Lands Tribunal Act 1949

-The Lands Tribunal Act 1949 establishes the Land Tribunal for Scotland (LTS).
+The Lands Tribunal Act 1949 (12, 13 & 14 Geo.
+6. c.
+42) establishes the Lands Tribunal for Scotland (LTS).
 The Land Tribunal deals with a wide range of land related disputes, including disputes regarding compensation payable to landowners subject to compulsory purchases.

 Land Compensation (Scotland) Act 1963

-The Land Compensation (Scotland) Act 1963 is the current statutory framework for compensation of land.
+The Land Compensation (Scotland) Act 1963 (c.
+51) is the current statutory framework for compensation of land.
 These provisions replace those found in the Acquisition of Land (Assessment of Compensation) Act 1919.
-Section 12 of the 1963 Act sets out the rules in which compensation must be assessed.
+Section 12 of the 1963 act sets out the rules in which compensation must be assessed.
 There are special provisions for certain types of land.
 Further provisions for compensation are found in the Land Compensation (Scotland) Act 1973.

 Town and Country Planning (Scotland) Act 1997

-The Town and Country Planning (Scotland) Act 1997 is one of the main statutes dealing with planning law in Scotland.
-Under Part VIII, the 1997 Act allows land to be compulsory or voluntarily purchased for planning purposes.
+The Town and Country Planning (Scotland) Act 1997 (c.
+8) is one of the main statutes dealing with planning law in Scotland.
+Under part VIII, the 1997 act allows land to be compulsory or voluntarily purchased for planning purposes.
 The procedure for any compulsory purchase acquisition is dealt with by the Acquisition of Land (Authorisation Procedure) (Scotland) Act 1947.
-The 1997 Act also regulates General Vesting Declarations, discussed below.
+The 1997 act also regulates General Vesting Declarations, discussed below.

-Compulsory Purchase Process by Public Body
+Compulsory purchase process by public body

 As discussed above, the main acts regulating the procedure for compulsory purchase are the Acquisition of Land (Authorisation Procedure) (Scotland) Act 1947.
-Alternatively, the processes of the Land Consolidation (Scotland) Act 1845 may be used instead.
+Alternatively, the processes of the Lands Clauses Consolidation (Scotland) Act 1845 may be used instead.